-The electricity of apartments in Blackstone runs on fuses.
+Blackstone apartments run on fuses.
 If you would like to submit a work order, repairs will be made between 10:00am-4:30pm, Monday-Friday.
-Fuse-replacement work orders, except the first, may result in a maintenance charge to the student account
+Fuse-replacement work orders, except the first, may result in a maintenance charge to the student account.